Japan hero image

 7 Days

-• Arrive Tokyo; city orientation and innovation partner w/ donor reception.
+• Arrive Tokyo; city orientation and innovation partner visit with donor reception.

 • Bullet train to Kyoto; temple visits, tea ceremony, and evening program.